BlenderCN-Org/learning/ELO-FACEMASH/readme.md

 <hr>

 Description of Files:<br/>
-ELO.php is a standalone, browser-based, file which shows and explains the algorithm in detail.
+•ELO.php is a standalone, browser-based, file which shows and explains the algorithm in detail.
 It would be redundant to explain more here.

 ----------